decred/dcrdocs/docs/glossary.md

 Immediately after a ticket is bought it is unmined until the transaction is included in a block.

+#### UTXO

+An Unspent Transaction Output (UTXO) is an output of a transaction that has not been spent, i.e. some amount of DCR that can be used as an input in a new transaction that spends the DCR.
+The sum of all UTXOs a user has the private keys to spend is the user’s total balance.

 ## V

 ---